Smokex365/SpeedDial-FVD-Cleansed/README.md

 Current Modifications:
 * Removed Ad redirects
 * Changed default search to Google

+In-progress
-* Started on adding on-dial search for more sites
+* Started on adding on-dial search for more sites.
+  * need to figure out how it's parsing the data it's collecting to send it to search. seems to be site specific.

 To-do:
 * Remove data collection
+* Remove or disable Everysync or figure out ways to make it more optional.
 * Improve general transparency of the extension - lots of suspect code
 * Remove Russian connections - Yandex, several Russian sites
   *  where it feels neccessary